The Behavioral Science for Brands Podcast

 Episode 29 Thumbnail

-Ep29 - Valentine's Day
+Ep29 - Valentine’s Day and why much market research is misleading

 How intricate Valentine's Day between stated motivations and real behaviors through enlightening studies and practical experiments.